From Environmental Targets to Everyday Action

 The government’s own assessment identifies sustainable soil management as one of the slowest-moving areas of environmental delivery.

-- Increasing soil organic carbon
+- Increases soil organic carbon

-- Improving structure and drainage
+- Improves structure and drainage

-- Increasing water-holding capacity
+- Increases water-holding capacity

-- Supporting soil biology
+- Supports soil biology

-- Reducing nutrient losses
+- Reduces nutrient losses

-But that is not the point.
+But that is not the whole point.

 Climate Action That Doesn’t Rely on One Person